andrewsshughes/SYS-SaaS-CMS/content/faqs/homepage.md

       answer: >
         Yes, no problem!
 We pride ourselves on being friendly and approachable, an extension of your team that your clients can get to know.
+    - question: Can the service help me improve my PQS?
+      answer: >-
+        Yes.
+We can book in your overdue review meetings with clients, and help you stay on top of

+        your upcoming review meetings, all while delivering your unique servicing strategy.
+Keeping

+        up to date with your review meetings and ensuring all communications are tracked on

+        Salesforce will improve your PQS.
+    - question: What are the 5 clients servicing principles?
+      answer: >-
+        Principle 1: As part of proving an ongoing service, every client should have an in-depth

+        periodic review as agreed with the client.

+        Principle 2: Reviews should be appropriate, Individual, suitable, documented and confirmed

+        in writing.

+        Principle 3: Clients’ expectations will typically be proportionate to the quantum of fees paid.

+        Principle 4: You have a special duty of care where clients are or become vulnerable.

+        Principle 5: Whatever CRM systems you use, all client agreements and review

+        documentation need to be captured and recorded.
+The CFR moving to Salesforce will help

+        us keep this vital document up to date and accurate at all times.
+    - question: Can you help me achieve the 5 client servicing principles?
+      answer: >-
+        Yes.
+We can book in your overdue review meetings with clients, and help you stay on top of

+        your upcoming review meetings, all while delivering your unique servicing strategy.
+The

+        PDF’s our app produces helps us to track client vulnerabilities and amend your servicing

+        strategy appropriately to those specific clients.
+We ensure all communications we have with

+        your clients are up to date and tracked on Salesforce.
 ---